 The Role of Women

-However, and despite living in a time of emancipation, Elena can’t fully enjoy these changes.
-She is still a motive of shame for her family inside the neighborhood.
-She is not happy with her marriage, and instead of living a life of silence and sadness, she decides to end her relationship.
+However, despite living in a time of emancipation, Elena can’t fully enjoy these changes.
+She is still a source of shame for her family inside the neighborhood.
+She is unhappy in her marriage, and instead of living a life of silence and sadness, she decides to end the relationship.

 On the other side, hypocrisy quickly arises when she realizes that her younger sister is living with a man without being married.
 In this case, it is not a problem for Elena’s family because he is an important figure in the neighborhood.

-Living through times of changing and a continued reconstruction of moral values, Elena still has a growing feeling of injustice.
+Living through times of change and ongoing reconstruction of moral values, Elena still feels a growing sense of injustice.

 Complex Relationships